 NoteYou can click Add User to create multiple RAM users at a time.

-Click Copy to save the AccessKey pair (AccessKey ID and AccessKey Secret).
+Click Copy to save the AccessKey pair of the RAM user.

 Step 2: Grant the RAM user the permissions to upload objects

-Create a custom policy to grant the role permissions to upload objects.
+Create a custom policy to grant permissions to upload objects.

-On the Create Policy page, click Edit Script, and then enter the following script in the policy editor to grant the role the permissions to upload objects to the exampledir directory in the examplebucket bucket.
-The following script provides an example on how to grant the role the permissions.
+On the Create Policy page, click the JSON tab.
+Enter the policy document to grant the role the permissions to upload objects to the exampledir directory of the examplebucket bucket.
+The following sample code shows how to grant the role the permissions.

-WarningThe following policy document is provided only for reference.
-You must configure fine-grained RAM policies based on your requirements to avoid granting excessive permissions to users.
-For more information about how to configure fine-grained RAM policies, see Authorize other users to access OSS resources by using RAM or STS.
+WarningThe following example is provided for reference only.
+You need to configure fine-grained RAM policies based on your requirements to avoid granting excessive permissions.
+For more information about how to configure fine-grained RAM policies, see Example 9: Use RAM or STS to authorize users to access OSS resources.

 Attach the custom policy to a RAM user.